Request for reconsideration

 Guidelines for Requesting a Special Circumstances Review

-Reed is committed to meeting a student's financial need based on information reported on the College Board's PROFILE and the FAFSA.
-The formulas used to calculate the financial aid award are nationally standardized allowing us to provide equitable treatment to all financial aid applicants.
+Reed is committed to meeting a student's financial need based on information reported on the College Board's CSS Profile and the FAFSA.
+The formulas used to calculate the financial aid award are nationally standardized, allowing us to provide equitable treatment to all financial aid applicants.

 We recognize, though, that a family's financial resources may change unexpectedly or significantly after the initial financial aid award is calculated which may affect the family's ability to contribute toward the student's educational expenses.
 In this type of situation, Reed College's Financial Aid Office will conduct a thorough and personal review of the family's individual circumstances.